ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 - LoggingConfig
 - OpenTelemetryConfig
 - EventSubConfig:
+  - ghga-event-schemas -> `FileUploadEventsConfig`
-  - ghga-event-schemas -> FileInternallyRegisteredEventsConfig
+  - ghga-event-schemas -> `FileInternallyRegisteredEventsConfig`
-- OutboxPubConfig:
+  - ghga-event-schemas -> `InterrogationSuccessEventsConfig`
-  - ghga-event-schemas -> InterrogationReportEventsConfig
+  - ghga-event-schemas -> `InterrogationFailureEventsConfig`
 - OutboxSubConfig:
-  - ghga-event-schemas -> FileUploadEventsConfig
+  - ghga-event-schemas -> `FileUploadEventsConfig`
 - ekss_api_url
 - wkvs_api_url

-Upon startup, the HTTP API instance of the FIS will retrieve the list of Data Hub public keys from the WKVS.

-In addition, the existing functionality and config that directly interacts with Vault should be removed so that EKSS is the sole middleman for Vault activity.

 #### FIS Migrations
-The FIS has a persisted events collection, `fisPersistedEvents`, that contains previously published `FileInterrogationSuccessEvents` (`type_` is `"file_interrogation_success"`).
-These events are essentially the same as the events that will, going forward, be published by the UCS.
+The current FIS implementation has a persisted events collection, `fisPersistedEvents`, that contains previously published `FileInterrogationSuccessEvents` (`type_` is `"file_interrogation_success"`).
+These events are essentially the same as the events that will, going forward, be published by the UCS upon file archival.
 Therefore, we *also* need to make sure the FIS can publish to the same outbox topic as the UCS.
 The required migration for the persisted events collection in FIS essentially needs to convert the `payload` of the stored persisted events into outbox events with the new `FileUpload` [schema](#fileupload).
 This migration should be reversible.
 FIS will only publish to the `FileUpload` outbox topic if we *republish* events from the FIS.
 In other words, this is historical data that we are preserving here in FIS for continuity.
 The historical `FileUpload` information and the local copies of new `FileUpload` objects must use different DAOs.
 The former should use an outbox DAO while the latter uses a regular DAO.
 - **One alternative** is to manually exfiltrate the data to UCS.
 - **A second alternative** is to simply drop the data since the files have already been archived and all relevant information is actually stored by IFRS.

 There is one **problem**: IFRS has different object IDs than FIS.
 If we keep the event data which FIS currently has, we will need to update the information so that the file IDs in FIS are set to the file IDs (object IDs) known to IFRS, using the accession to match.
+That action would not be reversible, of course.

 The `ingestedFiles` collection, which contains unassociated accessions, should be dropped.